Residents living near waterways should be prepared to evacuate if necessary

 ‘’Heavy rain may cause streams and rivers to rise rapidly.
-Residents living near waterways such as the Ngongotaha Stream are encouraged to stay alert to rising water levels and as a precaution, to be prepared to evacuate if that were to become necessary, the Lakes District Council said in a statement.
+Residents living near waterways such as the Ngongotaha Stream are encouraged to stay alert to rising water levels and as a precaution, to be prepared to evacuate, the Lakes District Council said in a statement.

 A severe thunderstorm watch is in place for the Bay of Plenty and police are warning motorists to stay off the roads unless travel is essential.